|Who is your breeder and why is the below information important?

 *Communication is key- anyone not willing to talk on the phone is a HUGE red flag- people who only

-much as possible about the breed (there are Craigslist scams going on where people are wiring money to
+as possible about the breed (there are Craigslist scams going on where people are wiring money to people they

 *Ask about documentation for your review that outlines sales terms and a health contract.
 PLEASE PLEASE